-Bidder must inform PwC in writing of any change in control, composition or membership of a Bidder or its consortium members and of any other material change to the Bidder's response to the Selection right to disqualify any Bidder subject to such changes from any further participation in the procurement process.
+Bidder must inform PwC in writing of any change in control, composition or membership of a Bidder or its consortium members and of any other material change to the Bidder's response to the Selection Document, if any, which has taken place subsequent to their expression of interest.
+PwC reserves the right to disqualify any Bidder subject to such changes from any further participation in the procurement process.